Canadian employers have certain responsibilities when hiring foreign workers through the International Mobility Program.

 - work permit applications associated with the business being refused; and

-Employers who think they may have violated the conditions of the International Mobility Program are encouraged to take necessary actions to become compliant and to voluntarily disclose this information to IRCC.
+Employers who think they may have violated the conditions of the IMP are encouraged to take necessary actions to become compliant and to voluntarily disclose this information to IRCC.
 IRCC will determine if the information received is relevant and credible, and will assess the severity of the possible violation.
 IRCC will then determine if an inspection is necessary.
 Not all disclosures will lead to an inspection.

 For a disclosure to be accepted by the officer, the disclosure must be complete and, at the time the disclosure is made, the employer must not already be the subject of an IMP inspection or any other enforcement action related to an offence under the Immigration and Refugee Protection Act.